abenhamdine/awesome-extjs/README.md

 - [Peter Keller.net](http://peterkellner.net/category/extjs/) - Articles on ExtJS.
 - [ExtJS articles on codeproject.com](https://www.codeproject.com/Tags/ExtJS) - Articles on ExtJS.
 - [Bryntum blog](https://bryntum.com/blog) - Blog of Bryntum.com, a company which provides several advanced components for ExtJS.
-- [Wemerson Januario's blog](http://wemersonjanuario.com.br) - Blog by a Javascript developer (ExtJS, Laravel).
+- [Wemerson Januario's blog](http://wemersonjanuario.com.br) - Blog by a JavaScript developer (ExtJS, Laravel).
 - [Sencha Adventures](https://github.com/loiane/sencha-adventures) - A collection of resources to learn Sencha frameworks by @loiane.
 - [What is ExtJS](http://whatisextjs.com/) - A blog with some interesting ExtJS examples and code snippets.
 - [Coding Ideas](http://www.coding-ideas.de/category/blog/extjs/) - A blog with articles about several frameworks and some nice articles about ExtJS.
 - [Jorge Ramon](https://jorgeramon.me/extjs-tutorials/) - Some useful tutorials for ExtJS 5 and 6.
 - [Learn From Saki](http://extjs.eu/) - Site of an ExtJS developer and author of several extensions.
-- [Sencha Adventures](https://github.com/loiane/sencha-adventures) - A list of Sencha/ExtjS resources in English/Portuguese/French/Spanish.

 ## Tutorials, examples